dmitri-blinov/commons-jexl/README.md

 + New reserved words are introduced.
 Those are:
   `switch` `case` `default` `try` `catch` `finally` `throw` `synchronized` `this` `instanceof` `in` `remove` `static` `assert` `final` `boolean` `char` `byte` `short` `int` `long` `float` `double` `void` `class` `yield` `_`.
-  You may not longer use them as the names of the variables and methods.
-The exception is made for the `remove` identifer, as it is still may be used in method invocations.
+  You may not longer use them as the names of the variables.

 + Pragmas can only be defined at the beginning of the script.
-The reason is the pragmas are not executable constructs, so it is pointless and misleading to have them incorporated in flow-control structures somewhere in the middle.
+The reason for this is that the pragmas are not executable constructs, so it is pointless and misleading to have them being incorporated in flow-control structures somewhere in the middle.

 + Literal `null` can not have any properies, so it is forbidden to use it in expressions like `null.prop`.
   If, for some reason, you still want to do this, use parentheses like `(null).prop`.